 How to improve your sleeping habits

 If you struggle to get enough sleep each night, the good news is that you can improve your sleeping habits with a little practice and effort.
-Try the following tips to get your sleep time between 7 to 9 hours a night, and watch your mind and body recharge and open up in just a matter of weeks.
+Try the following tips to get your sleep time between 7 to 9 hours a night, and watch your body and mind recharge and open up in just a matter of weeks.

 - Be consistent with bedtime – go to bed around the same time every night.

-- Sleep in a comfortable environment – use a good mattress and high-quality bed dressings, make sure your room temperature is comfortable and that your space is clean
+- Sleep in a comfortable environment – use a good mattress and high-quality beddings, make sure your room temperature is comfortable and that your space is clean

 - Sleep in the dark – turn off the lights as much as possible

-- Avoid energy drinks, including caffeine and alcohol, before bedtime – Try to keep your caffeine consumption to a minimum, and if you do need it, limit it to the morning or early afternoon.
+- Avoid energy drinks, including caffeine and alcohol, before bedtime – Try to keep your caffeine consumption to a minimum, and if you do need a little boost, limit it to the morning or early afternoon.
 Remember, many alcoholic drinks are high in sugar and will keep you awake or hinder the quality of your sleep.